natural-harmonia-gropius/hdr-toys/README.md

 A set of color conversion shaders for mpv-player (gpu-next).

+For more detailed information, please refer to the [wiki](https://github.com/natural-harmonia-gropius/hdr-toys/wiki).

 ## Getting started

 1. Download [hdr-toys.zip](https://github.com/natural-harmonia-gropius/hdr-toys/archive/refs/heads/master.zip), extract it and copy `shaders`, `scripts` and `hdr-toys.conf` to your mpv config folder.